-So you see, when I lost my father in law to cancer in March 2017, I struggled to see “THE GOOD.”
-Because he was more than a father in law to me, he was a mentor and dear friend.
+When I lost my father in law to cancer in March 2017, I struggled to see “THE GOOD.”
+Because John was more than a father in law to me, he was a mentor and dear friend.

 When you lose someone who is very dear and special to you, or you experience a life altering tragedy, it challenges you and changes you in unexplainable ways.

 When I was in that time of mourning and trying to make sense of it all, I found this quote by my father in law.
-Reading his quote you’ll catch a glimpse of who he was, and understand why, that even from the grave, “father John” is pushing me outside my comfort zone and challenging me grow.
+Reading his quote you’ll catch a glimpse of who he was, and see that even from the grave, “father John” is pushing me outside my comfort zone and challenging me to grow.

 Life won’t get easier.